shorepine/tulipcc/docs/tulip_api.md

 tulip.bg_scroll_y_speed(line, y_speed)
 tulip.bg_scroll_x_offset(line, x_offset)
 tulip.bg_scroll_y_offset(line, y_offset)

+# "Swap" the visible BG with the one to its right, using the scrolling registers
+tulip.swap()
 ```

 We currently ship 19 fonts with Tulip to use for the BG.
 Here they are:

 ![IMG_3339](https://user-images.githubusercontent.com/76612/229381546-46ec4c50-4c4a-4f3a-9aec-c77d439081b2.jpeg)